 Welcome to the St George Instrumental Eisteddfod

-St George Instrumental Eisteddfod 2020 has been cancelled
+St George Instrumental Eisteddfod 2024

 Devoted volunteers make up the St George Instrumental Eisteddfod Committee.
 The Committee aims to foster and develop new and existing talent and ensure future generations have the opportunity to compete against the best talent, at the highest level, and in a friendly and supportive way.